Thanet Writers Spotlight Charles Dickens

 Dickens, like many writers of the time, started out as a journalist, and later a parliamentary journalist.
 From his position, Charles then used his contacts with the press to publish his sketches under the pseudonym ‘Boz,’ and a month later Charles’ debut novel The Posthumous Papers of the Paperwick Club (or The Pickwick Papers for short) was published.

-If one heads to the Broadstairs seafront in Thanet they can find Dickens House Museum, a cottage where Dickens himself spent time with his son and the Miss Mary Pearson Strong – the inspiration behind the donkey incident in David Copperfield.
-A woman who claimed she had the right to stop donkeys from walking in front of her cottage (now the museum), who inspired Betsey Trotwood.
+If one heads to the Broadstairs seafront in Thanet, one can find Dickens House Museum, a cottage where Dickens himself spent time with his son and Miss Mary Pearson Strong—the inspiration behind the donkey incident in David Copperfield; a woman who claimed she had the right to stop donkeys from walking in front of her cottage (now the museum), who inspired Betsey Trotwood.
 Broadstairs was not used in David Copperfield, however, with Dover used instead with many believing this to be due to respect to Miss Strong.

 Charles’ first visit to Thanet was when he was twenty-five years old, and had just published his debut novel.
 It quickly became a lifelong love that Charles shared with his son in his later years.
 Between the years 1839 and 1851, Charles stayed at Fort House in Broadstairs, which has been widely credited as where Charles wrote David Copperfield, along with parts of a few other novels.
 After his death, the house was renamed in his honour to Bleak House, after his novel of the same name.
 The book was serialised at the time, something I feel we miss now in our modern era.
 It was this form of publication that also worked extremely well in Dickens’ favour, and I imagine helped publishers gather an idea of how popular work was before the complete novel was published and sold.